 - Get all information that will lead to accurate and high-quality translation and prepare a localization kit

-- Set up the best practices for game translation in your process workflow
+- Set up the game localization best practices in your process workflow.

 - Set the project management structure and define the communication protocols